Schelbert197/portfolio/_portfolio_featured/frontier.md

   - Nav2 action client (`nav_client_cpp`) package

 ## Robot Setup
 The `robot_control` package includes several ROS2 nodes that allow the user to run slam_toolbox with some added features.
 The intercept node allows the user to dynamically change the FOV of the LaserScan message for study with low sensor data cases.
-By simply publisng with `ros2 topic pub /fov std_msgs/msg/Int64 "{data: <FOV_degrees>}"` the FOV of the LaserScan can be adjusted.
+By simply publishing with `ros2 topic pub /fov std_msgs/msg/Int64 "{data: <FOV_degrees>}"` the FOV of the LaserScan can be adjusted.

 ![limited_FOV_sim]({{ site.url }}{{ site.baseurl }}/assets/images/final_project/robot_example.png)

 The pointcloud_to_laserscan node allows the user to easily convert 3D scans to 2D since slam_toolbox is a 2D LIDAR platform.
 This package also provides scripted paths for perfect repeatability in simulation.

 ## Interfacing With Nav2